 Aside from medications, therapeutic procedures such as chemotherapy and radiation may also cause hair loss.
 Chemotherapy kills cancer cells, but it also attacks other fast-growing cells in the body, like you hair roots.
 This is the reason why women going through chemotherapy lose their hair.

-To be able to know the exact cause of menopausal hair loss, a detailed medical history and some diagnostic tests can be helpful to determine risk factors.
+To know the exact cause of menopausal hair loss, a detailed medical history and some diagnostic tests can help determine risk factors.

 Natural Ways to Prevent Hair Loss during Menopause

 Hair loss is a common symptoms during menopause, but it’s not a cause for alarm because it’s highly manageable.
 Restoration physicians recommend natural hair treatments first before anything else.
 This may include changing your diet and lifestyle or taking nutritional supplements to reverse nutrient deficiencies.